 Of course, companies should do their part to cut waste in all sections of their business and we should hold them to account, but it’s also important to focus on what we as individuals can do.
-At the Greener Living Blog, we already have a piece , but here we’d like to go a little bit further and show you some practical measures that you can take to go zero waste.
+We’d like to go a little bit further and show you some practical measures that you can take to go zero waste.

 22 things you can do to make your home zero waste